stringparser/parth/readme.md

 ### parth properties

- - `store`: all paths added for match are here
  - `regex`: an array of carefully ordered regexes
+ - `store.store`: all paths added for match are here
  - `regex.master`: a regex encapsulating all the regexes given

 ## why